awsdocs/amazon-ecs-developer-guide/doc_source/ecs-modifying-longer-id-settings.md

 # Modifying account settings<a name="ecs-modifying-longer-id-settings"></a>

-You can use the AWS Management Console and AWS CLI tools to modify your account settings\.
+You can use the classic AWS Management Console, and AWS CLI tools to modify your account settings\.

 ------
 #### [ Classic Amazon ECS console ]